 Grounded in safety, quality, and ethics, our experts lead their fields and guide our work with rigor, a creative spirit, and vision for growth.
 We draw from more than 20 technical specialties around the globe and are committed to fostering an inclusive community of diverse talents, backgrounds, and expertise.
 We're a place to apply your passion and collaborate with top environmental talents on work that's critical to our clients and the communities they support.
 Join a team that has the environment down to a science.

 Your Opportunity Stantec is seeking a Mid-level Biologist to join our Impact Assessment, Permitting, and Compliance Practice in Northern California.
-The position is to be based out of our Walnut Creek, Sacramento, Redding, or Chico Office.
+The position is to be based out of our Walnut Creek, Sacramento, Redding, Chico, CA or Anchorage, AK Office.
 Stantec offers flexible work locations, flexible work hours and a robust compensation and benefit package.

 As a Biologist, you will work in a highly dynamic team environment with other biologists/ecologists/water resource specialists, and land planning and regulatory experts.
 This position will include opportunities for both field and office work; it may also involve field work during construction of projects and implementation of ecosystem restoration projects.

 In this position, you will contribute to multi-disciplinary project teams in all phases of the execution and delivery of siting and licensing of energy production, including renewable energy, and electric and gas transmission projects, as well as natural resource planning and management projects.
 As a biologist/ecologist, you will provide support and expertise in field biology, regulatory strategy, CEQA/NEPA analysis, and permitting.
 Specific background and expertise should consist of strong botanical, wetland, or wildlife technical expertise, and/or familiarity and experience with regulatory permitting.